 Advantages and disadvantages of metal-ceramic crowns

-Metal-ceramic crowns are a practical and quick solution if one or more teeth are damaged to a greater extent.
+A metal-ceramic crown is a practical and quick solution if one or more teeth are damaged to a greater extent.
 The price for placing metal ceramic crowns is also very affordable, which is another reason why they are so popular.
 In addition, almost all users of metal ceramic crowns have had positive experience.
-Although some say metal ceramic crowns can damage your teeth, which is not true.
+Although some say metal ceramic crowns can damage your teeth, it is not true.
 Well-placed metal ceramic crowns cannot damage your tooth.
-On the contrary, they will even protect it.
-The disadvantage of metal ceramic crowns is a grey edge that can appear after a lot of years, actually after gums recede.
+On the contrary, they will even protect it more.
+The disadvantage of metal ceramic crowns is a grey edge that can appear after many years, actually after the gums recede.

 Our experts are highly experienced in placing metal ceramic crowns.
-What we do – it last for years!
+What we do – it lasts for years!
 Call us and schedule consultations.
-We always have a solution for you!
+We always have a perfect solution for you!

 |Metal ceramic crown||12.000,00 rsd|

 |Crown on an implant, metal ceramic (with suprastructure)||30.000,00 rsd|